Dissolution of the Parliament of the United Kingdom: Mechanism

-Parliament is dissolved by the King on the Prime Minister's request.
-After agreeing to the request the King will authorise a proclamation at a Privy Council meeting, which he will then order to be issued under the Great Seal of the Realm.

-As soon as Parliament is dissolved, members of Parliament cease to hold office, and they may not enter the Palace of Westminster, although they and their staff continue to be paid until polling day.
-Ministers retain their positions until the election, but government activity is limited to prevent public funds being used to support the incumbent government's electoral campaign.
 Parliament is usually prorogued or adjourned before it is dissolved.
 Parliament may continue to sit for a wash-up period of a few days after the Prime Minister has announced the date when Parliament will be dissolved, to finish some last items of parliamentary business.
-Business left unresolved after this period will not be entered into law.
+Business left unresolved after this period will lapse and legislation still in-progress will not become law (unless it is taken up again by the next parliament).

+Parliament is dissolved by the British monarch on the Prime Minister's request and advice.
+After agreeing to the request the King will authorise a proclamation at a Privy Council meeting, which he will then order to be issued under the Great Seal of the Realm.

+As soon as Parliament is dissolved, members of Parliament cease to hold office: they may no longer enter the Palace of Westminster, although they and their staff continue to be paid until polling day.
+Ministers retain their positions as members of the executive government (but not as MPs) until the return of the results of the election and formation of a new government, but during the run up to the election government activity is limited.
+This caretaker period is designed to maintain the policy status quo, preclude the spending of public funds in a way that would advantage the incumbent government's re-election campaign, and yet allow for the continuation of essential government functions.

-After Parliament has dissolved, a royal proclamation is made summoning a new Parliament, fixing the date when the new Parliament is to assemble, and requiring the issuing of writs of summons to the Lords Spiritual and Temporal and writs of election for the members of the House of Commons.
+Upon one parliament's dissolution, a royal proclamation is made summoning a new parliament.
+Specifically, it fixes the date when that new Parliament is to assemble, and requires the issuance of writs of summons to the Lords Spiritual and Temporal as well as writs of election for the House of Commons.
 If Parliament is dissolved by proclamation, the proclamation dissolving it will usually also summon the next one.
-While it is the royal proclamation, and subsequent Order in Council, which direct the issue of writs of election, the amended parliamentary election rules direct that a writ is to be deemed to have been received the day after Parliament has been dissolved and that therefore, the general election process can begin before the writ is received by returning officers.
-The poll for the general election is held 25 working days (a day which is not a weekend, bank holiday or a day of national mourning or thanksgiving) after Parliament is dissolved.
+While it is the royal proclamation, and subsequent Order in Council, which direct the issue of writs of election, the parliamentary election rules direct that a writ is to be deemed to have been received the day after Parliament has been dissolved and that therefore, the general election preparations can begin before the writs are actually received by returning officers.
+A general election is held 25 working days (a day which is not a weekend nor a bank holiday, nor a day of national mourning or thanksgiving) after Parliament is dissolved.

 By tradition, a copy of the royal proclamation is delivered by hand from the Privy Council Office to Mansion House in the City of London.
 The proclamation is then read out on the steps of the Royal Exchange by the Common Cryer and Serjeant-At-Arms of the City.
 Similar reading also takes place on the Royal Mile in Edinburgh by the Lord Lyon King of Arms.
-This tradition was again carried out in May 2024.
+This tradition was again carried out in May 2024, using the following text.